-Optical haze is a layer of air near the ground where warmer air flows upwards and colder air descends.
-The mixing of the two refracts and bends light making it very hard to identify subtleties in the landscape and create mirages.
+Optical haze or 'fata morgana' is a layer of air near the ground where warmer air flows upwards and colder air descends.
+The mixing of the two refracts and bends light making it very hard to identify subtleties in the landscape and creates mirages.
 Mirages like this enormous polar bear making its way across the expansive glacial outwash plain towards the coast.
-I watched for a few minutes until I was sure, and radioed Graham, our Expedition Leader to tell him of my discovery.
+I watched for a few minutes until I was sure, and radioed Graham, our Expedition Leader to inform him of my discovery.

-The decision was that a complex logistical operation was going to begin on the other side of the fjord to get hikers and kayakers in boats and get them over to see this bear.
+The decision was that a complex logistical operation would to begin on the other side of the fjord to get hikers and kayakers in zodiacs and get them over to see this bear.
 My task was to watch it and keep an eye on its location.
 With the bear still more than a kilometer inland, I decided to intercept him where I surmised he would come off the low lying glacial outwash plain and onto the shoreline.
-I zipped over to my spot and cut the engine 50 meters from shore, put my 400mm lens on, and waited.
-Sure enough he came right towards me - either from sheer luck or my delicious scent.
+I zipped over to my spot and cut the engine 50 meters from shore, grabbed my 400mm lens, and waited.
+Sure enough he came right towards me - either from sheer luck or my delicious unwashed scent.
 This was a good sized bear stretching about 3.5m from snout to tail, but looked fairly lean.
-Dropped on a barren stretch of coast like this, by the unseasonably early retreat of sea ice, forces bears into scavenging meals and fasting instead of hunting seals.
+Deposited on a barren stretch of coast like this by the unseasonably early retreat of sea ice, bears are forced into scavenging meals and fasting instead of hunting seals - their favourite prey.
 Skinny bears tend to be desperate and dangerous, but judicious in their weakened state.

-As he transitioned off the dirty snow and onto the beach, he reached his long neck upwards to sniff the air.
-We made eye contact for a few very long seconds as he slowly lowered his gigantic head, never breaking our gaze, and adopted a tenuous hunting position.
+As he transitioned off the dirty snow and onto the beach, he stretched his long neck upwards to sniff the air.
+We made eye contact for a few very long seconds.
+Never breaking our gaze, he slowly lowered his gigantic head, adopting a tenuous hunting position.
 Cautiously, the bear mechanically crept its way straight towards me as I fired shots from my camera.
 I was so excitedly transfixed in this moment between the bear and I, that the world outside my viewfinder disappeared completely.

 - June 2015